"If you’re not actively working to create an inclusive program, you’re creating a discriminatory one."

-My research interests lie in the intersection of design, learning sciences, and critical theories to inform STEM education in K-12.
+My research interests lie in the intersection of design and culturally relevant theories to inform CS/STEM education in K-8.

 As a first generation college student, I studied Engineering at Tufts University.
-I was involved in STEM education as a fellow for the Center for Engineering Education and Outreach (CEEO) and coordinated educational events as President of the Society of Latino Engineers and Scientist (SOLES).
-Upon graduation, I continued to focus on providing STEM experiences for underserved communities by participating in the Maker Movement in my hometown, Los Angeles.
+I became involved in STEM education as a fellow for the Center for Engineering Education and Outreach (CEEO) and coordinated educational events as President of the Society of Latino Engineers and Scientist (SOLES).
+Upon graduation, I joined orgs that focused on access to STEM experiences for underserved communities at my hometown of Los Angeles.

 I was inspired to learn the process of designing tools and spaces that foster impactful learning opportunities.
 This led me to pursue a masters in Learning, Design, and Technology (LDT) at Stanford University.
 Intrigued my the intersection of research and design, I continued my education as a PhD student at UC Irvine School of Education.